MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/protect-high-value-assets-by-controlling-the-health-of-windows-10-based-devices.md

 Third-party MDM servers can manage Windows 10 by using the MDM protocol.
 The built-in management client is able to communicate with a compatible server that supports the OMA-DM protocol to perform enterprise management tasks.
 For additional information, see [Azure Active Directory integration with MDM](/windows/client-management/mdm/azure-active-directory-integration-with-mdm).

+> [!NOTE]
->**Note:**  MDM servers do not need to create or download a client to manage Windows 10.
+> MDM servers do not need to create or download a client to manage Windows 10.
 For more information, see [Mobile device management](/windows/client-management/mdm/).

 The third-party MDM server will have the same consistent first-party user experience for enrollment, which also provides simplicity for Windows 10 users.